aldebaran/qibuild/doc/source/guide/using_toolchains.rst

 Full feed.xml specification
 ----------------------------

-The full sepcifcation can be found in the :ref:`toolchain-feed-syntax` section
+The full specification can be found in the :ref:`toolchain-feed-syntax` section